mlox/mlox/mlox/mlox_readme.txt

 ------------------------------------------------------------
 o Usage

-On Windows, run mlox.exe or the batch file: mlox.bat On Linux, run the python script: mlox.py
+On Windows, run mlox.exe or if you have the .py file association set-up double-click mlox.py
+On Linux, run the python script: mlox.py

 These commands will start mlox in GUI mode.
 If the proposed load order looks